Thomas161/Seinfeld-Restaurant/README.md

 # Mock Restaurant

 This was my first major project, it was a restaurant simulated app.
-As a massive fan of Seinfeld i built a fake Seinfeld restaurant using Javascript.
+As a massive fan of Seinfeld i built a fake Seinfeld restaurant using Javascript that is integrated with Firbase Realtime DB.

 ## Features